dynamo/dynamo/README.md

 Check `app/` and `lib/` folders for more info.
 Changes done in the app directory are picked up without a need to reload the server!

-Public content is served from `priv/static/` folder and from the `/static` route.
+Static content is served from `priv/static/` folder and from the `/static` route.

 Production use is done with: `MIX_ENV=prod mix do compile, server`